ilyasergey/YSC4231/source/week-05-monitors.rst

-shared linearisable counter that is incremented by two concurrent threads running in parallel with the following catch: one thread may increment a counter if its value is `even`, and another thread can increment it if its vallue is `odd`.
-Obviously, the threads shoul "take turns" to implement such a functionality.
+shared linearisable counter that is incremented by two concurrent threads running in parallel with the following catch: one thread may increment a counter if its value is `even`, and another thread can increment it if its value is `odd`.
+Obviously, the threads should "take turns" to implement such a functionality.
 This can be achieved by using a combination of regular spin-locks and ``while``-loops, as shown in the code below::